YesItsSKM/YesItsSKM/README.md

 ### Hi there 👋

+I'm an XR designer/dev specializing in environment design & VR.
+I focus on a better user experience along with efficient problem-solving.
+I also have an inclination towards visual arts & storytelling.

-I'm a student of Masters in Virtual and Augmented Reality at Goldsmiths, University of London.
+I'm a 2023 graduate of Masters in Virtual and Augmented Reality at Goldsmiths, University of London.
+I have a Computer Science & Engineering background.

-Before that I studied Computer Science and Engineering (Bachelor of Technology) at KIIT-DU, Bhubaneswar.

-I love making VR experiences and I aspire to be a VR content creator.

 #### Links: